SchoolOfCode/mealthings/backend_mh/README.md

 * deal with Errors, try / catch, and redirects
 * Make logout screen remove JWT

-// Pass userID into context
-// Get userID out of context where required
 // Change GetRecipes calls
 // Put recipes into state
 // Get recipes out of state where required